domeposty/projekt/README.md

 We have carefully determined the conditions in which the recordings take place in order not to obscure the results.

-Non stressed environment is achieveed by showing the volunteer a video clip of a beautiful scenery combined with relaxing background music.
+Non stressed environment is achieved by showing the volunteer a video clip of a beautiful scenery combined with relaxing background music.

 Stress inducing environment is achieved by showing the volunteer a video clip that consists of series of logical questions (similar to IQ test) along with countdown timer for each problem.